 \subsection{STT-CBS}

-STT-CBS uses the same high-level structure as CBS, reproduced in Algorithm~\ref{cbsalg}.
+STT-CBS uses the same high-level structure as CBS, reproduced in \cref{cbsalg}.
 Our main contributions reside in conflict detection and resolution.
 The stochastic travel time model enables the algorithm to operate on simpler graphs where decomposition of time into time steps is not required.
 More specifically, nominal travel times at edges (or edge weights) can be arbitrary, in contrast with methods that constrain edge travel time to integers or unit time.

 In the original CBS algorithm, conflicts are detected by searching all pairs of robots at each time step.
 In STT-CBS, we search each node and edge containing occupants that could conflict.
-For example, for each occupied edge, we consider all combinations of robots traversing in opposite directions.
-Algorithm \ref{mlcalg} shows how the conflict detection process differs from CBS.
-We choose to expand our constraint checking tree with the most likely conflict.
+For example, for each occupied edge, we consider all combinations of robots that, under stochastic delays, could possibly traverse in opposite directions at the same time. \Cref{fcalg} details the conflict detection process.
+Similarly to CBS, we expand our constraint checking tree with the first conflict found.
 We note that while evaluating the conflict probability at an edge, we search adjacent edges for occupancy information.
-This way, we ensure that we will not overlook likely edge conflicts due to overlapping paths.

-Given a conflict between R1 and R2, one way to create the constraint ``R1 yields to R2'' is to calculate conflict probability with an increasing delay for R1.
-Then the time the agent should yield is the smallest delay that yields a probability smaller than $\epsilon$.
-We use hyper-parameter $\Delta t$ in order to gradually increase delay.
-Until the returned time, the yielding agent is not authorized to use the element (node or edge).
-Choosing a small value for $\Delta t$ costs the algorithm additional iterations.
-However, if $\Delta t$ is too large, we lose a key assumption that ensures the optimality of the returned solution.
-Empirically, we hand-tune this parameter according to our problem.
-We are also able to use binary search in order to find the yielding time that makes conflict probability as close as possible, and inferior to, $\epsilon$ more efficiently.
+When agents both occupy multiple adjacent edges in reverse directions, we compute the conflict probability for the longest sequence of these edges.
+This step is necessary to ensure that in the returned solution, the pairwise conflict probability between two agents (i.e. over their entire paths) is smaller than $\epsilon$.
+For example, if agents $\Agent{1}$ and $\Agent{2}$ traverse the same sequence of edges $[e_1, e_2]$ in reverse directions, the conflict probabilities on $e_1$ and $e_2$ separately may each be smaller than $\epsilon$, although the actual conflict probability along $[e_1, e_2]$ may be larger than $\epsilon$. \Cref{fcalg} considers $[e_1, e_2]$ as a single edge and captures the actual possibility of a conflict occurring along the path.
+The probability of a conflict along sequences of edges can be determined similarly to that of standard node and edge conflict probabilities, and should account for the delay at the nodes contained within the edges of the sequence.
+In our experiments, we use Monte Carlo Simulation to compute these probabilities.